 Instead of spending your time pitching to editor after editor, wouldn’t it be nice to have a regular column that you write?
 (I can also attest to this – in spades).
 Always be angling towards a regular column; remember, it’s easier for editors to rehire writers they already work well with than to find new talent, so it’s a win-win.

 Rule #7: There’s No Such Thing as Traditional Any More

 We are in changing times.
 The print industry isn’t going away by any stretch, but it is changing, especially with the advent of online media becoming more viable (and profitable).

 Rule #8: Rates are a Moving Target

 Your rates will change as your freelance writing career evolves.
 Although you might see fit to accept a free or low-paying gig in the beginning to develop your portfolio, years on you wouldn’t (or shouldn’t) dream of it.
-The Unconventional Guide gives you questions to ask yourself as you set your rates, provides samples of rates by publication (from blog posts to newspaper articles to sales letters, press releases, and more), and gives you some tips for raising your rates when the time is right.
+Also consider some non-monetary forms of compensation a publication and provide you (such as backlinks), as well as ways you can command higher rates (such as promoting the content you write for them through your social networks).

 Rule #9: Get a Blog

 A blog can showcase your expertise, your writing style, and your published work.
 With this blog, editors will start to come to you for your voice and expertise – for which you can start to charge higher-than-market rates.
 (This has happened to me; I don’t generally send out pitches any more).